Applicable regulations

 Exceptions

-By way of derogation from the principle that each user has a ticket, some users benefiting from free travel on the networks do not need a ticket (children under 4 years of age, companions of blind civilians or ONAC card holders).
+By way of derogation from the principle that each user must have a transport ticket, some users benefiting from free travel on the networks do not need a transport ticket (children under 4 years of age, companions of blind civilians or ONAC card holders).
 However, they must be provided with supporting documents proving their right to free travel.
 Access to closed networks (metro, RER) requires a request at the ticket offices for a voucher allowing them to pass through the gates (optional for children under 4 years old travelling in arms).